 Xcel Energy requires sync-check relays to be installed on all circuit breakers interconnecting the transmission facilities to Xcel Energy's transmission system.
 These relays, with additional voltage monitoring functions, will supervise the closing of the circuit breaker.
+The Interconnection Customer is responsible for synchronization of the Interconnection Customer's transmission system.
+Xcel Energy is not responsible for the design of the Interconnection Customer's synchronization relaying.
+It is highly recommended that the Interconnection Customer consult with the equipment manufacturers when setting relays associated with the protection of their equipment.

-Manual closing of circuit breakers requires verification of synchronism using sync-scope to prevent out of synchronization closing.
+Manual closing of circuit breakers requires verification of synchronism using sync-scope or equivalent device to prevent out of synchronization closing.
 If this is also the point of generator synchronization, it is highly recommended to install additional automatic synchronizing equipment.